Skip to content

 Celiac Disease vs Wheat Allergy

 Celiac disease is an autoimmune disorder.
 When someone with Celiac eats gluten, their body attacks itself.
-There is no cure, and treatment is to avoid gluten in all forms.
+There is no cure for Celiac Disease, and the only treatment option is to avoid gluten in all forms.
 Many people with Celiac Disease will also need to use gluten free non-food items such as soap, shampoo, and makeup.

 A wheat allergy, like other food allergies is a reaction by the body (immune system) in response to something ingested, inhaled, or touched.
 In some cases, the response is life-threatening.
 Allergic reactions usually present within moments to four hours after initial contact.

 IgE is the antibody at play where food allergies are concerned.
-With Celiac Disease, IgE is not responsible for the reaction.
+With Celiac Disease, IgE is not responsible for the reaction, and cannot cause anaphylaxsis.

 A wheat allergy is an allergy to wheat only.
-Someone with a wheat allergy can still eat rye and barley, which are gluten containing grains.
+Someone with a wheat allergy can still eat rye and barley, which both contain gluten.
 In some people, their wheat allergy may be life-threatening and they’ll need to carry an epi-pen.

 Someone with Celiac Disease on the other hand, has an autoimmune disease where the body will attack itself when gluten is consumed.
-Over time, this can lead to many negative health complications.
+Over time, this can lead to not only awful reactions, but also a domino effect on their health.
 There are more than 200 Celiac Disease symptoms, and the combination of symptoms are unique to each person.

 With a food allergy, the response is generally obvious, leading to a quick diagnosis and avoidance of the food(s) a person can not have.
 Celiac Disease is generally harder to diagnose as you can present with so many different symptoms.

 With both food allergies and Celiac Disease, no two people are the same.
 Some people can tolerate more trigger foods than others.
-Some can tolerate cross-contact while others cannot.
+Some can tolerate cross-contact (sometimes called cross-contamination) whilst others cannot.

 If you suspect you may have Celiac Disease, or are new to your diagnosis, spend some time on Celiac.org and the Gluten Intolerance Group websites.
-You can also find loads more resources on RIASE.
-RAISE Members have access to over 600 gluten free recipes that are seriously delicious.
 This article on Gluten Free Swaps is another great read, as it can get you started with items people miss the most.

 Gluten Free Food Swaps and Wheat Free Food Swaps

-Does My Food Have to Be Certified Gluten Free?
+Should My Food Always Be Certified Gluten Free?

 Related: Check out the Gluten Free Bread Review.